neothXT/SwiftNet/README.md

 ### Alternative "build a request" flow

-From version 2.0.1 CombineNetworking allows you to speed things up even more by generating EndpointBuilders with descriptors.
+From version 2.0.1 SwiftNet allows you to speed things up even more by generating EndpointBuilders with descriptors.
 Thanks to descriptors, you can extract endpoint setup to reduce number of lines required to build working endpoint.

 ```Swift